WP2: Traffic Flow Modelling in Presence of VACS

 - Delis, A. I., Nikolos, I. K., Papageorgiou, M.: Numerical solution of second-order traffic flow models by high-resolution relaxation schemes.
 XV International Conference on Hyperbolic Problems (HYP2014), Rio de Janeiro, Brazil, 28 July - 1 August 2014.

-- Strofylas, G.A., Porfyri, K.N., Nikolos, I.K., Delis, A.I., Papageorgiou, M.: Calibrating a traffic flow model with parallel differential evolution. submitted
+- Strofylas, G.A., Porfyri, K.N., Nikolos, I.K., Delis, A.I., Papageorgiou, M.: Using synchronous and asynchronous parallel differential evolution for calibrating a second-order traffic flow model.

 2.3.2 Multi-Lane Highways and Junctions: The above mentioned methodology has been extended to handle multi-lane highways (including lane-drops).
 For this purpose, the methodology and the code were initially modified by introducing the required data structures, in order to simulate the flow in different road segments, consisting of different numbers of lanes and including on- and off-ramps.
 A tree-like structure of the road topology was adopted, which allows for the relatively simple generalization of the previously developed methodology, allowing for the use of different second-order traffic flow models in a multi-lane environment.
 Proper internal boundary conditions were developed, for the interfaces between successive road segments, which preserve the order of the spatial numerical schemes used.
 The lane-changing terms, simulating lane-changes due to vehicle interactions as well as spontaneous ones, are introduced as source and sink terms in the model equations.
 The model provides the ability to use different calibration parameters per lane.
 The methodology is currently being tested for different problems, including cases with lane-drop.
 Moreover, an extension of the methodology is under development for the simulation of the flow behavior at on- and off-ramps.